Transperth: Ticketing

 The fare structure and ticketing system is the same for the bus, train and ferry network.
+A number of ticket types are available for purchase by travellers, which can be paid for using SmartRider cards, cash or contactless payments.

-The system is split into nine concentric zones, radiating out from the centre of Perth.
+The Transperth system is split into nine concentric zones, radiating out from the centre of Perth.
 Zone one extends 8 km from the centre of Perth, zones two and three consist of bands 9 km wide, and the remaining zones consist of bands 10 km wide.

-Travelling within one zone costs a one-zone fare.
-Travelling within multiple zones costs a two-zone fare.
-Multiple trips, including transfers between modes and services, are possible under the same fare as long as this is done within two hours for journeys four zones or less or three hours for journeys of five zones or more.
-Prior to January 2022, higher fares were applied to travellers using more than two zones, up to a nine zone fare for travelling though all nine zones.
-The two-zone fare cap was instituted by the McGowan government as an election promise prior to the 2021 state election.
-Since February 2024, Students travelling with a smart rider have been able to travel for free monday-friday.
-Travel has also been Free for everyone with a SmartRider each Sunday.
+Prior to January 2022, travelling within one zone cost a one-zone fare, with higher fares applied to travellers using two or more zones, up to a nine zone fare for travelling though all nine zones.
+Multiple trips, including transfers between modes and services, were possible under the same fare as long as this is done within two hours for journeys four zones or less or three hours for journeys of five zones or more.
+In January 2022, a two-zone fare cap was instituted by the McGowan government as an election promise prior to the 2021 state election.
+Since February 2024, travel has been free for everyone with a SmartRider each Sunday.
+In January 2026, the two-zone fare cap was replaced by a flat "Go Anywhere" fare for unlimited travel within three hours across the entire Transperth network.

-There are other ticket types.
+There are other ticket types available for passengers.
 The "two-section" fare is less than a one-zone fare and is for one-way trips below 3.2 km.
 Primary and secondary school students with a Student SmartRider can travel for free on weekdays during the school year, and with a concession fare other days.
 The DayRider ticket allows unlimited travel for one day.
 The FamilyRider ticket allows unlimited travel for up to seven people for one day under certain conditions and at certain times.